erajasekar/erajasekar.github.io/_posts/2014-11-12-blogging-platform-hackers-octopress-docpad-poole.md

 tweak basic configs and start creating posts as Markdown files.
 I was able to get a blog running in just few minutes, but I wasn't satisfied with it for couple of reasons

 + I wasn't pleased with default theme.
-I had to manually customize the CSS instead of using popular frontend frameworks like [Bootstrap](http://getbootstrap.com/), [Html5Boilerplate](http://html5boilerplate.com/)
+I had to manually customize the CSS instead of using popular front-end frameworks like [Bootstrap](http://getbootstrap.com/), [Html5Boilerplate](http://html5boilerplate.com/)
-+ I didn't like the fact that I need to check in the octopress code itself (scripts, plugins etc.) along with my posts into source control.
++ I didn't like the fact that I need to check in the octopress code itself (scripts, plugins , etc.) along with my posts into source control.
 This will make upgrading to new version of octopress convoluted.

 I didn't spend too much time with octopress, as I found that it's not much flexible and some people<sup><a href="#1.-references-on-people-migrating-from-octopress-to-docpad">1</a></sup> moved from octopress to docpad.

 ###Experiences with Docpad

 [Docpad](https://docpad.org/) is highly customizable and extensible site generation platform built with Node.js.
-It can be used to build not just blogs, but any kind of Content Mangement System (CMS).
-It supports several languages like [haml](http://haml.info/), [jade](http://jade-lang.com/), [coffeekup](http://coffeekup.org/) including **markdown** and has myraid of [plugins](https://docpad.org/docs/plugins) for everything you need for a blog.
+It can be used to build not just blogs, but any kind of Content Management System (CMS).
+It supports several languages like [haml](http://haml.info/), [jade](http://jade-lang.com/), [coffeekup](http://coffeekup.org/) including **markdown** and has myriad of [plugins](https://docpad.org/docs/plugins) for everything you need for a blog.
 It also comes with many prebuilt [skeletons](https://docpad.org/docs/skeletons) for theming.

 The plain vanilla docpad doesn't provide features I needed for blog like generating menus, labeling with tags, listing achieves